debugEagle/gametheory/README.md

 It's a recent code so it may contain some mistakes but it's pretty solid so I doubt it.

+#### gameutil.poker.he.clustering

+Uses *gameutil.clustering* and *gameutil.poker.he.evaluators* to cluster hands given their next street's (E)HS(2) distribution.

 #### gameutil.poker.he.evaluators

 Contains mainly one class : AllHoldemHSTables that can pre-compute HS, EHS and EHS2 for all streets, save it to a zip file or load it.
-Values are accessed by Waugh's indexers instances that can be created by instanciating this class.
+Values are accessed by Waugh's indexers instances that can be created by instantiating this class.
-To avoid the one hour computation, you can download the computed tables here : http://uptobox.com/nd4sypkc9p3d
+To avoid the one hour computation, you can download the computed tables here : http://uptobox.com/nd4sypkc9p3d Also provides the HoldemHSHistograms to build histograms of the distribution of (E)HS(2) on next street.

 #### gameutil.poker.he.handeval